mpcox/203.328/docs/unix.md

 1. To save time and avoid mistakes, use tab completion when typing
    * Names of Unix commands if they are more than 2–3 characters long
    * Names of scripts
-   * Names of files and directories that are arguments to commands
+   * Names of files and directories that are arguments to commands<br>

 2. Pay attention when copying and pasting commands from Word, PDFs or similar files.
 They often contain ‘hidden’ characters that look similar, but are actually different (e,g., '–' instead of '-').